Day 3 - Module 8: Exercises

 - Run the script (

-).
-Does the feedback now focus specifically on the new check you asked thereasoning_agent
+consultation_agent(which includes the response from thereasoning_agent).
+Does the feedback now focus specifically on the new check you asked thereasoning_agentto perform?